limosek/monda/readme.md

 server time and not to slowdown any Zabbix process.
 From this reason, Monda uses its own database system for storing its data.

+## More zabbixes in one Monda database

+It is possible to analyse more zabbix servers using one monda database.
+You can use zabbix_alias or zabbix_id for this.
+All statistics, correlation and other facts about zabbix servers will be in one monda database.

 ### Monda host and user considerations

 Monda itself can run on same server a Zabbix server.
 Best practice is to run as **monda** user.
 In fact, it can be any user different from root.
-If you do not want to touch your Zabbix server and want to use dedicated server for monda, it is probably good to have Monda DB and Monda process on same machine.
+If you do not want to touch your Zabbix server and want to use dedicated server for monda, it is possible.
+But you have to permit monda to access zabbix database and zabbix api.

 ### Zabbix database considerations

-Zabbix database can be in theory mysql or postgresql, but only postgresl was tested up to now.
+Zabbix database can be in theory mysql or postgresql.
 If you want to analyze lots of data in history, take care about table partitioning.
 Especialy history and history_uint table.
 There will be lot of queries to this tables.

 ### Monda database considerations